-PRAY God, help us discern what your will is for our lives, individually and together as followers of Jesus.
-Help us discern your will, especially on the hard questions we face.
-Amidst our differences, help us move closer to becoming a united people with a vision for the kind of peace you give to us and that Jesus calls us to in this world.
+PRAY God, help us move closer to becoming a united people with a vision for the kind of peace you give to us and that Jesus calls us to in this world.
 Where there is violence and strife around us, bring peace.
 May your justice flow like a river and your righteousness a never-ending stream.